Stephanie Seymour: Personal life

 At the age of 14, she began dating 42 year old John Casablancas, the head of Elite Model Management, who was, at the time, married to model Jeanette Christiansen.
 The couple lived together before Seymour broke off the relationship.

 From 1989 to 1990, she was married to guitarist Tommy Andrews.
+They have a son named Dylan together.

 By mid-1991, she had become involved with Axl Rose, the lead singer of Guns N' Roses.
 She appeared in two music videos by Guns N' Roses: "Don't Cry" and "November Rain".
-The couple were reportedly engaged, but they broke up in February 1993.
-In August 1993, Rose sued Seymour claiming she assaulted him and stole more than $100,000 worth of jewelry.
-Seymour countersued claiming he was physically abusive.
+The couple were engaged, but they broke up in February 1993.
+In August 1993, Rose sued Seymour, claiming she assaulted him and stole more than $100,000 worth of jewelry.
+Seymour countersued stating that he was physically abusive.
 Seymour subpoenaed Erin Everly, Rose's ex-wife, to testify that she was also abused by him.
 The lawsuits were eventually settled.

-Shortly after her breakup with Rose, Seymour began dating Peter Brant, who was married and the father of five children.
-Brant is a publisher, real estate developer and art collector.
+In 1993, Seymour began dating businessman Peter Brant, who was married and the father of five children.
 She gave birth to the couple's first son, Peter II, in December 1993.
-Seymour and Brant married in July 1995 in Paris.
-Seymour gave birth to son, Harry, in 1996, and a daughter in 2004.
-In March 2009, Seymour filed for divorce from Brant after almost 14 years of marriage.
-The couple reconciled in 2010.
-Their son Harry died at age 24 from a drug overdose on January 17, 2021.
+After his divorce was finalized, Seymour and Brant married in July 1995 in Paris.
+Seymour gave birth to a second son, Harry, in 1996, and a daughter in 2004.
+In March 2009, Seymour filed for divorce after almost 14 years of marriage, but the couple reconciled in 2010.
+In January 2021, their son Harry died at age 24 from an accidental prescription medication overdose, after struggling with addiction for several years.